Abdellah-Nsila/42Cursus/Milestone 1/Born2BeRoot/README.md

 | Stability	Three branches:                 | Stable, Testing, and Unstable.
 Stable is highly reliable. | Extremely stable, mirroring RHEL releases.
 | Security                                  | Utilizes AppArmor for security.                           | Uses SELinux, which is enabled and enforced by default.
 | Community                                 | Large and highly active.                                  | Growing community after the shift from CentOS to CentOS Stream.

+### Recommendation
+- For those new to system administration, Debian is recommended.
+It offers:
+- User-Friendliness: Simplified configurations, allowing beginners to focus on core concepts.
+- Robust Community Support: Extensive documentation and community resources.
+- Security and Stability: Reliable for server setup without the complex security frameworks of Rocky Linux.

+<i style="color: yellow">Rocky Linux, while highly stable and suited for enterprise environments, is better suited for users with familiarity in RHEL-based systems and a need for advanced security configurations such as SELinux.<i>